 - Procurement Nation has examined the prospects for many investor favorite stocks over the past week.

-- The bullish calls this past week included FAANG stocks and other blue chips.
+- The bullish calls this past week included a COVID-19 stock and a leading video streamer.

-- A financial giant and merging chip stocks were among the week’s bearish calls.
+- That same streamer, a aerospace giant and a utility stock were among the week’s bearish calls.

 Through it all, Procurement Nation continued to examine the prospects for many of the stocks most popular with investors.
 Here are a few of this past week’s most bullish and bearish posts that are worth another look.